ku-cms/eLink_Instrumentation/EyeBERT/README.md

 ## Running the Eye BERT Program

-Summary:

-To run the Eye BERT program, first connect a KC705 to the computer.
+Follow these instructions to run the Eye BERT program.
-Turn on the KC705.
+Also, please refer to additional documentation and the e-link channel mapping for the yellow adapter boards.

+For first time setup, use two SMA cables to connect the KC705 trasmit P/N SMA ports to the receive P/N SMA ports.
+Note that P/N polarity matters!
+The positive (P) trasmit/receive SMA ports should be connected, and the negative (N) trasmit/receive SMA ports should be connected.

-Connect the KC705 P/N transmit and receive SMA ports using either SMA cables only (to verify the setup) or SMA cables, yellow SMA to e-link adapter board, and an e-link (see further documentation for connection information).
+Once the setup works using two SMA cables, try using four SMA cables, two yellow adapter boards, and an e-link.
-Then, double click on the desktop shortcut that you created for the "run_test.bat" file.
-This should start Vivado, load the project, program the KC705, setup the link, and apply the settings.
-Check that the link is stable.
-If the link is not stable, first try reseting the link.
-If needed, close Vivado, power cycle the KC705, and try again.
+Note that the KC705 only needs to be programmed once (using the desktop shortcut) after being powered on.
+You can leave the KC705 on and programmed while changing SMA cable connections and e-link connections.
+When you are done, close Vivado and turn off the KC705.

 Setup the KC705:
 - Connect the KC705 power cable.
 - Connect the KC705 serial and JTAG ports to the computer using the proper USB cables.
 - Turn on the KC705.

-Establish a stable link:
+Establish a **stable** link:
 - Connect an e-link to two yellow adapter boards.
+- Review the e-link channel mapping for the type of e-link you are testing and choose a channel to test.
-- Using SMA cables, connect the KC705 SMA transmit P/N to one adapter board and connect the KC705 receive P/N to the other adapter board according to the e-link channel mapping.
+- Using four SMA cables, connect the KC705 SMA **transmit** P/N to one adapter board and connect the KC705 **receive** P/N to the other adapter board according to the e-link channel mapping.
 - Verify that the SMA cable connection matches the e-link channel mapping; note that P/N polarity matters!
 The direction (which side trasmits and which side receives) does not matter.
 - Double click the desktop shortcut for the Eye BERT program; this should start Vivado, load the project, program the KC705, setup the link, and apply the settings.
-- Verify that the link is stable.
+- Verify that the link is **stable**.

-If the link is NOT stable, try the following:
+If the link is **NOT stable**, try the following:
 - Reset the link and check if it becomes stable.
 - Check the correct orientation for the e-link cable; when inserted into the yellow adapter boards, the notch should be on the left, the same side as the white dot.
 - Reconnect the e-link to the yellow adapter boards and try again.